Gambling Harm Minimisation Advisory Committee

 - contribute to public debate and influence gambling harm prevention and minimisation by government, industry, community, and other stakeholders.

-Alison is dedicated to protecting individuals and the community from the impacts of gambling harm and has led several high profile public education and communication campaigns, including The Number that Changed my Life and GambleAware.
+Ms Parkinson is dedicated to protecting individuals and the community from the impacts of gambling harm and has led several high profile public education and communication campaigns, including The Number that Changed my Life and GambleAware.

-As part of her current portfolio, Sarah-Jane oversees Wesley Missions Gambling related programs.
-On a daily basis Sara-Jane witnesses the destruction and devastating impact, harmful gambling behaviours can cause for individuals, families and communities as a whole.
-Sarah-Jane is committed to sharing and utilising her skills and experience in order to bring about change and ensuring appropriate harm minimisation strategies and supports are available to those who are most in need of them.
+Ms McGrath is committed to sharing and utilising her skills and experience in order to bring about change and ensuring appropriate harm minimisation strategies and supports are available to those who are most in need of them.

 Bingqin Li is an academic at the University of NSW, specialising in social policy with a focus on community building, social integration of marginalised populations, and urban governance.
-Her research aims to create inclusive communities by ensuring equitable access to essential services in a multicultural enviornment.
-Binquin works closely with communities and social service organisations and grounds her research in the lived experiences of those facing physical, social, and economic challenges.

-In her previous work, Bingqin conducted research examining the role of social policy in Macau's volatile gambling industry during its economic transition.
+In her previous work, she conducted research examining the role of social policy in Macau's volatile gambling industry during its economic transition.
 This study focused on mitigating the social impacts of the industry’s decline, helping affected workers and communities adapt to new economic opportunities.

 Dan is an experienced financial crime and risk professional with more than 15 years of experience within multiple industries.
 He is known for his transformation capability and leadership of large, multi functional teams.
-Dan is currently General Manager, Financial Crime & Regulatory Transformation at the Endeavour Group Ltd.

-His responsibilities include being designated as Money Laundering Reporting Officer along with accountability for financial crime risk and responsible gaming.
-Dan is responsible for delivering a multi-year transformation program which includes cashless gaming and identified carded play uplifts.
-Prior to this, Dan held senior positions within Crown Resorts, NAB and American Express responsible for Financial Crime Operations and transformation.
-Dan's industry experience and practical understanding of gambling harm will add a valuable layer to the Committee's discussions and advice.
+Mr Rule is responsible for delivering a multi-year transformation program which includes cashless gaming and identified carded play uplifts.
+Prior to this, he held senior positions within Crown Resorts, NAB and American Express responsible for Financial Crime Operations and transformation.
+Mr Rule's industry experience and practical understanding of gambling harm will add a valuable layer to the Committee's discussions and advice.

 Activity report

-January 2024
+2024